 Language tip:

-“El pronombre personal VOS” is used in several Latin American countries, although it can sound quite informal.
-On the other hand, the pronoun TÚ is more polite and acceptable in many countries, but it depends on the country’s culture.
-If you haven’t met someone before or want to sound respectful, you’d better use TÚ or USTED.
+“El pronombre personal VOS” is used in several Latin American countries, although it is quite informal.
+On the other hand, the pronoun TÚ is more polite and acceptable in many countries, but it always depends on the country’s culture.
+If you are meeting someone for the first time or want to sound respectful, you’d better use TÚ or USTED.

 It is time to see these pronouns in use.
-Spanish Subject pronouns are actually very easy to use.
-We simply need to find a pronoun that agrees in number (singular or plural form) and gender (feminine or masculine form) with the original noun and also make sure that the selected pronoun corresponds to the form of the verb as well.
-For example, if we want to refer to a guy named “Carlos”, but we don’t want to repeat his name over and over again, then it may be appropriate to use the pronoun “Él” instead as in the sentence “Carlos es buena persona. Él tiene dos hijos”.
+Spanish subject pronouns are actually very easy to use.
+We simply need to find a pronoun that agrees in number (singular or plural form) and gender (feminine or masculine form) with the original noun, and also make sure that the selected pronoun corresponds to the form of the verb as well, for example:

 Examples of sentences using subject pronouns in Spanish